seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 therefore consider of his ransom; which must
 proportion the losses we have borne, the subjects we
 have lost, the disgrace we have digested; which in
 weight to re-answer, his pettiness would bow under.
-For our losses, his exchequer is too poor; for the
-effusion of our blood, the muster of his kingdom too
-faint a number; and for our disgrace, his own
-person, kneeling at our feet, but a weak and
-worthless satisfaction.
-To this add defiance: and
-tell him, for conclusion, he hath betrayed his
-followers, whose condemnation is pronounced.
-So far
-my king and master; so much my office.

 **KING HENRY V**
 What is thy name?
 I know thy quality.